 Meetings Details

-Provides details about meetings that were started within the selected date range.
-You can see who hosted the meeting, when the meeting started and ended, how many participants attended the meeting, if the meeting was recorded, and more.
+This report provides detail about meetings that are started within the selected date range.
+You can see host of the meeting, start and end time of the meeting, number of attendees, if the meeting is recorded, and more.

 Column Name